-Projects that are intended to serve eighty percent (80%) or more senior individuals must consist of single-story buildings or multi-level buildings with elevators serving all levels of the building.
+Projects that are intended to serve eighty percent (80%) or more senior individuals must consist of singlestory buildings or multi-level buildings with elevators serving all levels of the building.
 Grab bars required in all type A and B units, handheld showerhead, maximum height microwave is countertop and front mounted controls on cooktops.
-Playgrounds are not applicable to Senior Projects, however sports courts, walking paths, etc. are highly encouraged to be included in design of Senior Housing projects.
+Playgrounds are not applicable to Senior Projects.